m-kru/hbs/user-manual/architecture.typ

 However, this can be changed by specifying the `--messages=compact` argument when running the simulation.
 As running the simulation is the last stage of the nvc flow, the call to `hbs::SetArgsPrefix` must be wrapped by the call to the `hbs::AddPostElabCb` procedure.

-The below snippet shows commands executed by the HBS to run the simulation.
+The following snippet shows commands executed by the HBS to run the simulation:
-The `--messages=compact` argument was appended right after the `nvc` command.
 ```
 [user@host vhdl-ethernet]$ hbs run vhdl::ethernet::mdio::tb
 nvc --std=2019 -L. --work=ethernet -a vhdl/vhdl-ethernet/mdio.vhd